 - Loose Granules – It’s normal to see some loose granules, especially if your roof is relatively new.
 However, a heavy accumulation of granules in your gutters is a sign that your shingles are nearing the end of their lifespan.

 - Condition of the Decking – Sometimes, it’s what you can’t see that’s the most problematic.
-A sagging roof or a roof that feels “springy” when you walk on it can be signs that the roof is failing and should be replaced.
+A sagging roof or a roof that feels “springy” when you walk on it can be a sign that the roof is failing and should be replaced.

 New Home Roofing: Tear Off or Install Over the Existing Roof?